mattshoe/kernl/docs/SINGLE_MEMORY_CACHE.md

 This will be the name of the generated repository.
 This value is not optional.

 ## Generated Repository
-Your generated repository will always be an implementation of the [SingleCacheLiveRepository](SINGLE_CACHE_LIVE_REPOSITORY.md) interface.
+Your generated repository will always be an implementation of the [SingleCacheKernl](SINGLE_CACHE_KERNL) interface.

 Let's imagine you have a Retrofit service such as the following: